 Angela Reyes (Ph.D.
-University of Pennsylvania, 2003) is Associate Professor of Linguistics in the Department of English at Hunter College, City University of New York (CUNY).
-She teaches courses in the structure and history of English, English linguistics, discourse analysis, language and ethnicity, Asian Americans and language, and language and racism.
-She is Doctoral Faculty in the Ph.D.
-Program in Anthropology at The Graduate Center, CUNY, Affiliated Faculty in the Asian American Studies Program at Hunter College, and Research Associate at the Research Institute for the Study of Language in Urban Society in the Ph.D./M.A.
-Program in Linguistics at The Graduate Center.
+University of Pennsylvania, 2003) is Professor in the Department of English at Hunter College, City University of New York (CUNY), and Doctoral Faculty in the at The Graduate Center, CUNY.
+She teaches courses on English linguistic structures and histories, discourse theory and analysis, linguistic anthropology, and language in relation to notions of race, mixedness, and postcoloniality.
+She is Affiliated Faculty in the at Hunter College, and Research Associate at the in the Program in Linguistics at The Graduate Center.
+She is Associate Editor of Language in Society, and Associate Editor for Linguistic Anthropology of American Anthropologist.

-She works on theories of semiotics, discourse, stereotype, and racialization.
-Combining ethnographic fieldwork and discourse analysis of video-recorded interaction, her research examines how ideologies of race and ethnicity are formulated through spatiotemporal scales of communicative context, particularly in informal educational sites for Asian American urban youth.
+Reyes works on theories of semiotics, discourse, racialization, and postcoloniality.
+Combining ethnographic fieldwork and discourse analysis, her research examines how ideologies of language and race are formulated through spatiotemporal scales of communicative context, particularly in informal educational sites for Asian American urban youth.
 She has conducted two main ethnographic studies: a four-year study of Southeast Asian American teenagers in an after-school videomaking project at an Asian American community arts organization in Philadelphia; and a one-year study of Korean American fifth graders in an Asian American "cram school" in New York City.
-Her current research is on conyo—elite people/language in the Philippines—and its relationship to listener anxieties about nation, modernity, race, and class.
+Her current research is on conceptions of mixed race/language in the Philippines that link an elite social figure (a type of privileged mestiza/o youth called conyo) to an elite linguistic register (a form of mixed Tagalog-English called conyo language).
+Drawing on ethnographic fieldwork at an elite university in Manila, she examines how anxieties about nation, modernity, race, and class are traceable through the circulation of the conyo figure/register among college students and professors and across new media sites.
 She is also in the preliminary stages of researching Riot Grrrl punk feminist zine archives from the early 1990s.

 Reyes, Angela (2013) Corporations are people: Emblematic scales of brand personification among Asian American youth.
 Language in Society 42(2): 163-185.